COMING 2025

 Not long after my transformative experience at age 19, I was guided to create an alternative, accredited high school.
 The school grew into a global organization that empowers youth in 70 countries to take positive action against climate and environmental degradation.
 Through this work I cultivated relationships with over 100 esteemed people, with whom I share my quarterly newsletter.
 Among them are Mark Ruffalo, Suzy Cameron, Chris Meledandri, Dave Wirtschafter, Van Jones, Bill McKibben, Shailene Woodley, Bernie Sanders, Trevor Hall, Vandana Shiva, Satish Kumar and others.

-I believe these associates and friends will help share Broken Family with a broad audience.
-In addition, Penguin Random House urged me to seek agent representation as the next step in the publication process as they have expressed keen interest in our family narrative, after publishing two books written by my (then) teenaged son, Xiuhtezcatl Martinez.
+It is my hope that these associates and friends will help share Broken Family with a broad audience.
+In addition, Penguin Random House urged me to seek agent representation as the next step in the publication process.
+They have expressed keen interest in our family narrative, after publishing two books written by my (then) teenaged son, Xiuhtezcatl Martinez.

-Part I of my memoir Broken Family concludes when I am 19 years old.
-I am now crafting the sequel, tentatively titled Guardians Rising A Family's Journey to Protect the Planet
+Part I of my memoir Broken Family, comprises 387 pages and culminates in a transformative journey within a sweat lodge at the age of 19, which profoundly altered the trajectory of my life.
+I am currently crafting the sequel, tentatively titled Guardians Rising : A Family's Journey to Protect the Planet.

 ~Xiuhtezcatl Martinez